Jincheng97/Classification-of-AML/README.md

 		...
 		- 2872.CSV

 Please run NeuralTraining.ipynb first to train the model.
 The model is saved to model.h5 and model_weights.h5.
 Then run NeuralTesting.ipynb to apply the testing data to the saved model to get the results.
-It takes about 75 minutes to sample from the csv files and train the neural network model.
+You can also just use the model file trained by myself, which can be loaded in NeuralTesting.ipynb.
+It takes **about 60 minutes** to sample from the csv files and train the neural network model.

 ## Method and Result
 **I used a merged 3-layer neural network for classification.** Shown below is the network structure.